USantaTecla-game-backgammon/backgammon/README.md

 ```
 ### BACKGAMMON ###

-MatchPlay points?
-(10): bad
-MatchPlay points?
-(10): 10

 Each player should choose a color.

-Press Enter for starting.
+Define your goal?
+(1-64): bad
+Define your goal?
+(1-64): 65
+Define your goal?
+(1-64): 10

 - Starting game -